eddieliu-dev/ai-practice/README.md

-This is a project used for practicing ai models.
+This is a project used for practicing and understanding ai models.